Our lab studies aging and Alzheimer’s disease.

 Understanding early brain changes in people who may go on to develop cognitive decline is expected to lead to earlier diagnosis, prevention, and the development of new therapies for Alzheimer’s disease.

-Dr. Barbara Bendlin’s Mendeley profile.
+Dr. Barbara Bendlin’s Google Scholar profile.

 Bendlin Lab News